Lucknow | Cochlear Implant Surgeon- Dr Ityagi

 Adults who have lost all or most of their hearing later in life often can benefit from cochlear implants.
 They learn to associate the signal provided by an implant with sounds they remember.
 This often provides recipients with the ability to understand speech solely by listening through the implant, without requiring any visual cues such as those provided by lipreading or sign language.

-Cochlear implants, coupled with intensive postimplantation therapy, can help young children to acquire speech, language, and social skills.
+Cochlear implant Lucknow, coupled with intensive postimplantation therapy, can help young children to acquire speech, language, and social skills.
 Most children who receive implants are between two and six years old.
 Early implantation provides exposure to sounds that can be helpful during the critical period when children learn speech and language skills.
 In 2000, the FDA lowered the age of eligibility to 12 months for one type of cochlear implant.

 Use of a cochlear implant requires both a surgical procedure and significant therapy to learn or relearn the sense of hearing.
 Not everyone performs at the same level with this device.
 The decision to receive an implant should involve discussions with medical specialists, including an experienced cochlear-implant surgeon.
 The process can be expensive.
 For example, a person’s health insurance may cover the expense, but not always.
 Some individuals may choose not to have a cochlear implant for a variety of personal reasons.
 Surgical implantations are almost always safe, although complications are a risk factor, just as with any kind of surgery.
 An additional consideration is learning to interpret the sounds created by an implant.
 This process takes time and practice.
 Speech-language pathologists and audiologists are frequently involved in this learning process.
 Prior to implantation, all of these factors need to be considered.